 ‘Commands’ defines the number of OPC commands you’d like to execute, maximum value = 30.

-‘Server port’ defines the TCP port number of the OPC Server at the controller, typically 4840.
+‘Server port’ defines the TCP port number of the OPC UA server at the device, typically 4840.

 Description of the numeric sections: